 Opening of a new Theological Seminary

 In the beginning of 19th century the church in Malankara with help of Anglican missionaries, had started a theological institution by name Syrian Seminary in Kottayam, but eventually lost it following schisms in the church.
-Later on the theological education for the clergy were provided in the monasteries like Malecuriz Dayro, Majinikkara Dayro; however the amenities here were limited compared to the modern day seminaries.
+Later the theological education for the clergy were provided in the monasteries at Perumpilly and Majinikkara Dayro; however the amenities here were limited compared to the modern day seminaries.
 Since Mor Baselios Paulose Bava became the primate of Malankara church he took several initiatives to start a theological seminary.
-Finally in late 1980's, his desire was fulfilled with the founding of the Malankara Syrian Orthodox Seminary at Udayagiri near Mulunthuruthy.
+Under his leadership a seminary started functioning at Malecuriz dayro integrating the existing seminaries at Perumpilly and Manjinikkara and Late lamented H.G.
+Yacob Mor Thimotheos Metropiltan (d.
+1986) was entrusted with the charge of the seminary.
+Finally in mid 1980's, Bava's desire was fulfilled with the founding of the Malankara Syrian Orthodox Seminary at Udayagiri near Mulunthuruthy.

 On 1st January 1986, Aboon Mor Baselios Paulose II laid the foundation stone for the Seminary on the plot of land bought by His Beatitude at Vettickal, adjacent to the famous St.Thomas Church Mulunthuruthy.
 It was a lifelong wish and vision of Bava Thirumeni that was accomplished.
 Certainly the seminary is a jewel in the crown of achievements of this great accomplisher.
 The land measuring about 5 1/2 acres was purchased by him with the money he raised from the Malankara diocese of the Church in America and also through wholehearted support of Mor Julius Yeshu Cicek, the Syrian Orthodox Metropolitan of Central Europe.
 H.G.
-Thomas Mor Thimotheos, the then head of the Theological Seminary recall that every time Bava visited the seminary, he used to shed tears of joy, to see that his dreams had come true.
+Thomas Mor Thimotheos, the former President and Resident Metropolitan of the Theological Seminary for 9 years from 1991-2000, recall that every time Bava visited the seminary, he used to shed tears of joy, to see that his dreams had come true.
 The first block of the seminary was inaugurated on 1st January 1990 by Bava Thirumeni and Very Rev. Adai Jacob Corepiscopa was appointed the principal.